mbezjak/poly-devel/README.md

 ## Example

-`version` is a command that is simply outputs the current project or plugin version.
+`version` is a command that simply outputs the current project or plugin version.

 Hypothetical scenario: